Skip to main content

 zip -r repo.zip . -x ".*" -x "**/.*" -x "node_modules/*"

-Step 2: Generate a graph
+Step 2: Submit a graph generation job

 curl --request POST \

---url https://staging.api.supermodeltools.com/v1/graphs/dependency \
+--url https://api.supermodeltools.com/v1/graphs/dependency \

---header "Idempotency-Key: $(uuidgen)" \
+--header "Idempotency-Key: $IDEMPOTENCY_KEY" \

 --header 'X-Api-Key: <your-api-key>' \